Artaud (album): "Cantata de puentes amarillos"

 The acoustic 9-minute "Cantata de puentes amarillos" (English: "Cantata of yellow bridges") is the album's centerpiece and "most impactful" song.
 It once again only features Spinetta and his guitar, who put the song together in the recording studio by superimposing voices and guitars that he recorded himself.
 It has been described as a combination of English progressive folk with Argentine folk music.

 Organized as a suite, the song goes through five distinct sections that Spinetta referred to as "modules".
 In this sense, it is considered a "similar exploration" to his previous composition "Cristálida", included in Pescado Rabioso's Pescado 2.
 Spinetta noted that "while the modules of 'Cristálida' are repeated in a rotating way, those of 'Cantata' are different from each other."
 CONICET's Jorge Monteleone described the song in 2010: "the voice of Spinetta is articulated solitarily in unexpected harmonic resolutions of the acoustic guitar and alternates rhythms where the images and the enunciative registers [...] overlap in modules, different from each other."
 He considered "Cantata de puentes amarillos" to be a "pulverization of the pop song", linking it to "Cristálida" and the Beatles' "A Day in the Life" (from Sgt.
 Pepper's Lonely Hearts Club Band).
 Santiago Giordano of La Voz del Interior felt that in the track, "Spinetta overcomes the formal schemes of the canción genre."

 "Cantata de puentes amarillos" is the song in which the influence of Artaud's writings are most evident.
 Due to his reading of Artaud's Van Gogh, The Man Suicided by Society, Spinetta came into contact with van Gogh's letters to his brother Theo and incorporated several images from them into the song's lyrics.
 For example, the "yellow bridges" (Spanish: "puentes amarillos") are presumedly inspired by Langlois Bridge at Arles, his only painting featuring a yellow bridge.
-Furthermore, van Gogh's painting Road with Cypress and Star is referenced in the lyrics: "Those shadows of the blue road/Where are they?/I compare them with cypresses that I saw/Only in dreams" (Spanish: "Aquellas sombras del camino azul/¿Dónde están?/Yo las comparo con cipreses que vi/Solo en sueños").
+Furthermore, van Gogh's painting Road with Cypress and Star is referenced in the lyrics: "Those shadows on the blue road/Where have they gone?/I compare them with cypresses I've only seen in dreams" (Spanish: "Aquellas sombras del camino azul/¿Dónde están?/Yo las comparo con cipreses que vi solo en sueños").
 In one of his letters, van Gogh reflects on the suffering of a caged bird that has food and health, but still longs to be free like the other birds.
 This inspired Spinetta's lyrics: "Look at the bird, he dies in his cage" (Spanish: "Mira el pájaro, se muere en su jaula").